 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

 Thousands of people visit the royal palaces of London every year, but if you want to visit the very best royal residence of them all, you’ll have to take a day trip to Windsor.
+The good news is, Windsor is super easy to visit on a day trip from London, and if you follow this itinerary you’ll get to see all of the highlights of this charming town in one day!

 Many visitors to Windsor don’t actually realise that Eton, famous for the prestigious Eton College, is just across the river.
-That means that you’re able to visit both towns on a one day trip from London, which is ideal!
+That means that you’re able to visit both Windsor and Eton on the same day, which is ideal.

 Table of Contents

-Windsor is a super popular day trip from London since it’s so easy and quick to get there.
 The train journey from London Paddington to Windsor & Eton Central (the main Windsor train station) takes around 42 minutes.
 You’ll have to change trains at Slough, but it’s only a small station so it’s straightforward.

 The best train ticket to get is an Off-Peak Day Return, which costs £12.30.
 You can use this ticket for any trains departing after 9.30am on weekdays, or at any time on weekends.